VCCT-IMAD5112-2025-G1/assignment_2_ST10476528/README.md

 The app is ideal for:

-Demonstrating fundamental front-end development concepts; practicing general knowledge or subject-specific topics; and learning how to control user interaction and UI state through a straightforward quiz format
+Demonstrating fundamental front-end development concepts, practicing general knowledge or subject-specific topics, and learning how to control user interaction and UI state through a straightforward quiz format

 ---